Zinabuf/GCIM/README.md

  _<div align="justify">The **proposed causal direction** refers to the hypothesized G×E interaction in which the exposure affects the outcome, aligning with the researcher’s primary interest.
 The data should be carefully prepared and evaluated to test the causal direction according to the researcher’s specified hypothesis of interest.</div>_

-### 1.1..
+### 1.1.
 Discovery input files
 The **outcome file** should include `FID`, `IID`, and the outcome variable.
 For binary outcomes, follow standard coding conventions: use **PLINK’s default coding (1 = Control, 2 = Case)** in the **discovery dataset**.
+#### 1.1.1.
+Genome-wide environment interaction study (GWEIS)

+To generate both the additive and interaction polygenic risk scores (PRS), we performed a **GWEIS**.
+When conducting a GWEIS with a quantitative outcome, the input data must follow the same format as required for the GxEprs input data format.
+Therefore, the file `Qphen_disc.txt` will have the following essential column:

 **Qphen_disc.txt**: This is a .txt file containing the following columns in the specified order.
 The discovery dataset has 800 individuals.
 Please note that the file does not have column headings.
-To generate both the additive and interaction polygenic risk scores (PRS), we performed a **genome-wide environment interaction study (GWEIS)**.
-When conducting a GWEIS with a quantitative outcome, the input data must follow the same format as required for the GxEprs input data format.
 Therefore, the file `Qphen_disc.txt` will have the following essential column:

 FID